JDYeidi/rock_paper_scissors_deep_learning/README.md

 * Tijera = predict[2]

 Valores finales:
-* Exactitud del modelo preliminar: 0.52
+* Accuracy of the preliminary model: 0.52
-* Exactitud del modelo final: 0.87
+* Accuracy of final model: 0.87